braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/best_practices/email_styling.md

 There are also different approaches to creating a good subject line, ranging from asking a question to pique the reader’s interest or being more direct, to personalizing it as to engage your clientele.
 Don’t just stick with one subject line, try new ones out and gauge their effectiveness.
 Subject lines should be no more than 35 characters to display appropriately on mobile.

-The **From** field should clearly show who the sender is.
+The "From" field should clearly show who the sender is.
 Try not to use an unknown person’s name or an uncommon abbreviation, instead try using something recognizable like the company name.
-If using a person’s name suits your company methods of personalizing email, stay consistent and retain the same “From Name” to develop a relationship with the recipient.
+If using a person’s name suits your company methods of personalizing email, stay consistent and retain the same “From" name to develop a relationship with the recipient.
 “From” name should be no more than 25 characters to display appropriately on mobile.

 ## Body styling